The Morse-Sard-Brown Theorem for Functionals on Bounded-Fr\'{e}chet-Finsler Manifolds: Morse-Sard-Brown Theorem

 \begin{defn} Let $l: M \rightarrow \mathbb{R}$ be an $MC^{\infty}$-functional and $\xi : TM \rightarrow M$ a smooth vector field.
 By saying that $l$ and $\xi$ are associated we mean $\operatorname{D}l(p) = 0$ if and only if $\xi(p) = 0$.
 A point $p \in M$ is called a critical point for $l$ if $\operatorname {D}l(p) = 0$.
 The corresponding value $l(p)$ is called a critical value.
 Values other than critical are called regular values.
 The set of all critical points of $l$ is denoted by $Crit_l$. \end{defn}

-\begin{defn} A subset $B \subset M$ is called bounded if \,\,$ \displaystyle \sup_{a,b \in B} \rho (a,b) < \infty$. \end{defn} The following is our version of the compactness condition due to Tromba~\cite{tromba2}. \begin{con}[\textbf{CV}] Let $( m_i)_{i \in \nn}$ be a bounded sequence in $M$.
-We say that a vector field $\xi :M \rightarrow TM$ satisfies condition \emph{(CV)} if $\parallel \xi(m_i) \parallel^n \rightarrow 0$ for all $n \in \nn$, then $( m_i)_{i \in \nn}$ has a convergent subsequence. \end{con} If $\xi$ satisfies condition (CV) then the set of its zeros in any closed bounded set is compact (see~\cite[Proposition 1, p.55]{tromba2}).
-This property turns out to be important.
-We then say $\xi$ satisfies condition (WCV) if the set of its zeros in any closed bounded set is compact.
+The following is our version of the compactness condition due to Tromba~\cite{tromba2}. \begin{con}[\textbf{CV}] Let $( m_i)_{i \in \nn}$ be a sequence in $M$.
+We say that a vector field $\xi :M \rightarrow TM$ satisfies condition \emph{(CV)} if $\parallel \xi(m_i) \parallel^n \rightarrow 0$ for all $n \in \nn$, then $( m_i)_{i \in \nn}$ has a convergent subsequence. \end{con} It follows immediately from the definition that the set of zeros of a vector field $ V $ that satisfies the condition (CV) is compact.

 A subset $ G $ of a Fr\'{e}chet space $ E $ is called topologically complemented or split in $ E $ if there is another subspace $H$ of $ E $ such that $E$ is homeomorphic to the topological direct sum $ G \oplus H $.
 In this case we call $ H $ a topological complement of $ G $ in $ F $.